matoanbach/RHCSA/RHCSA Theory/Module 3: Performing Basic System Management Tasks/Lesson 6 - Using Essential File Management Tools.md

 - `lsblk` -> what storage devices exist (even if not mounted)

 ## 6.5 Using Links
-- Links are pointers to files in a different location
-- Compare to shortcuts on other operating systems
-- Links can be useful to make the same file available on multiple locations
+- Links let you reference the same file from multiple locations like "shortcuts" in other operating systems.
-- Create hard links with `ln` and symbolic links with `ln -s`
+- **Hard links**
+    - Point directly to the file's inode on disk
+    - All hard links are equal, deleting one does not remove the data as long ass another hard link remains.
+    - Cannot span different filesystems or link to directories (without special flags)
+        - `ln /path/to/target/file hardlink`
+        - `ls -li /path/to/target/file hardlink`
+- **Symolic (soft) links**
+    - Store a pathname that points to the target file or directory
+    - Can cross filesystem boundaries and link to directories
+    - If the target is removed, the symlink becomes "broken"
+        - `ln -s /path/to/target/file softlink`
+        - `ls -li /path/to/target/file softlink`

 ## 6.6 Archiving Files
 - `tar` is the Tape Archiver and was created a long time ago